-This heraldic cross is made from four Latin Crosses arranged at right-angles to each other, with their tops pointing north, south, east and west1.
-The Cross crosslet, like the Jerusalem Cross, is a symbol for world evangelism of the Gospels, which gives an alternative name: Mission Cross.
+This heraldic cross is made from four Latin Crosses arranged at right-angles to each other, with their tops pointing north, south, east and west.
+The Cross Crosslet, like the Jerusalem Cross, is a symbol for world evangelism of the Gospel, which gives an alternative name: Mission Cross.

 Another common interpretation is that it represents the four evangelists: Matthew, Mark, Luke and John (see Evangelists' Cross).

-An example of a fitched Cross Crosslet can be seen in the photo on the right (detail shown adjacent).
+An example of a fitched Cross Crosslet can be seen in the photo of a Donegal Cross on the right (click the photo to enlarge), with its detail shown adjacent.

-An example of a Cross Crosslet Crossed can be seen in the centre of the coat of arms used by the Patriarch of the Romanian Orthodox Church.
+We see a Cross Crosslet Crossed in the centre of the coat of arms used by the Patriarch of the Romanian Orthodox Church.

-The above links detail the meaning associated with each variation of the crosslet.
+The above hyperlinks explain the meaning associated with each variation of the crosslet.
 For the meaning of the crosslet itself, see The Four Corners of the Cross by Rev. David Linde.